mlr-org/mlr-web/README.md

-Blog sources of the [mlr blog](https://mlr-blog.netlify.com/).
+Sources of the main [mlr website](https://mlr-web.netlify.com/) including the blog post sources.

-We use `blogdown` and Hugo to render the site.
+`blogdown` and Hugo are used to render the site.
 Deployment is done via Netlify.

-# How to contribute
+# How to add a new blog post

 1. Add yourself as an author to https://github.com/mlr-org/mlr/wiki/Misc#mlr-developer-team-and-contributors-page.